I had a client a long time ago who was living in a senior home with a very tiny dog.

 Yet, this old lady, who had the exact relationship l just described with her dog, thought her dog was just being loyal and protective.
 She did not see anything wrong and she did not want it to stop.

-I kept thinking about this dog.
+I kept thinking about this dog for a long time after.

 I kept thinking about how anxious, obsessive, and compulsive he looked when he snarled and growled and barked at me with every muscle he could tense up in his body.